Universality in statistical measures of trajectories in classical billiards: Integrable rectangular versus chaotic Sinai and Bunimovich billiards: Integrable billiard

-The symmetry of the rectangular billiard is mirror symmetry under reflection of the x-axes and of the y-axes (with origin at center of rectangle).
+The symmetry of the rectangular billiard is mirror symmetry under reflection about the $x$- and $y$-axes (with origin at centre of rectangle).
 The symmetry shows up in the shape of trajectories.
 For example, a trajectory (1) going from starting point $x_{N}$ to endpoint $x_{N-1}$ bouncing once from the lower boundary wall has the same shape as the trajectory (2) going from starting point $x_{N-1}$ to endpoint $x_{N-2}$ bouncing once from the lower boundary wall.
-Trajectory (2) is obtained by a translation of trajectory (1) in x-direction by the amount of perimeter spacing (Eq.~\ref{eq:RectBillPerimSpac}).
+Trajectory (2) is obtained by a translation of trajectory (1) in $x$-direction by the amount of perimeter spacing, equation~(\ref{eq:RectBillPerimSpac}).
 However, such discrete translations do not form a group (they would form a group if one would consider the rectangular billiard with periodic boundary conditions at all billiard boundary walls, which would map the billiard on a torus, and the symmetry group would then be a rotation group).
-The length matrix is not exactly a circular matrix either, however, shares with circular matrices the property of having a number of different matrix elements equal to or less than the rank of the matrix.
+The length matrix is not exactly a circular matrix either, however, it shares with circular matrices the property of having a number of different matrix elements equal to or less than the rank of the matrix.
 This property implies strong correlations between length matrix elements, which translates to strong correlations of eigenvalues of the length matrix.
-To sum up, although there is no exact symmetry group, there are residues of a "broken symmetry group of discrete translations", which imply strong correlations among length matrix elements and among eigenvalues of the length matrix.
-We expect that this will manifest itself in the statistical behavior in the level spacing distribution $P(s)$ and the spectral rigidity $\Delta_{3}(L)$.
-The results corresponding to the parameters $N=17$ and $N_{reb}=55$ are shown in Fig.~[\ref{fig:RectangleStatistics}].
-Fig.~[\ref{fig:RectangleStatistics}]~(top) represents the distribution $P(\Lambda)$ of length matrix elements.
-Its shape looks quite different from the near-gaussian shape for chaotic billiards (see below).
-Fig.~[\ref{fig:RectangleStatistics}]~(middle) shows the spectral rigidity $\Delta_{3}(L)$ of the spectrum of the length matrix.
-It rapidly saturates to a value $\Delta_{3}(L)|_{sat}=0.088$, which is close to the value $\Delta_{3}(L)|_{Dirac}=1/12 \approx 0.083$ of an ideal Dirac comb.
+To sum up, although there is no exact symmetry group, there are residues of a \textquotedblleft broken symmetry group of discrete translations,\textquotedblright which imply strong correlations among length matrix elements and among eigenvalues of the length matrix.
+We expect that this will manifest itself in the statistical behaviour in the level spacing distribution $P(s)$ and the spectral rigidity $\Delta_{3}(L)$.
+The results corresponding to the parameters $N=17$ and $N_{\mathrm{reb}}=55$ are shown in figure \ref{fig:RectangleStatistics}. figure \ref{fig:RectangleStatistics_top} represents the distribution $P(\Lambda)$ of length matrix elements.
+Its shape looks quite different from the near-Gaussian shape for chaotic billiards (see below). figure \ref{fig:RectangleStatistics_middle} shows the spectral rigidity $\Delta_{3}(L)$ of the spectrum of the length matrix.
+It rapidly saturates to a value $\Delta_{3}(L)|_{\mathrm{sat}}=0.088$, which is close to the value $\Delta_{3}(L)|_{\mathrm{Dirac}}=1/12 \approx 0.083$ of an ideal Dirac comb.
 We have also computed the correlation coefficient to obtain $C=0.996$.
-This is consistent also with the NNS level distribution $P(s)$ of the length matrix shown in Fig.~[\ref{fig:RectangleStatistics}]~(bottom) where one observes $P(s) \propto \delta(s-1)$ indicating the behavior of a Dirac comb.
+This is consistent also with the NNS level distribution $P(s)$ of the length matrix shown in figure \ref{fig:RectangleStatistics_bottom} where one observes $P(s) \propto \delta(s-1)$ indicating the behaviour of a Dirac comb.
 The rectangular billiard turns out to be highly correlated at short and long range, to be very rigid and to be regular.